 Our home is minimalist and clean with white surfaces and graphic interior design details.
 We’ve given the kitchen a more industrial look and tried to achieve a bistro feel.
-Cooking is Peter’s passion and it led him to follow culinary blogs, which have in turn provided inspiration for the special appearance of our kitchen in a French bistro style, with wraparound tiling and open shelving instead of wall cabinets.
+Cooking is Peter’s passion and it led him to follow culinary blogs, which have in turn provided inspiration for the special appearance of our kitchen in a French bistro style, with wrap-around tiling and open shelving instead of wall cabinets.

 Both Peter and Erika are interested in interior design.
 The couple put 100% of their effort into joint design projects and they’re careful to be consistent with the style they’ve decided upon throughout.
 Mixing, for example, the bistro feel of the new kitchen with the old teak furniture from their last home was not an option.
-They both agreed that the rest of the home needed to match the style of the kitchen – not least because the whole bottom floor is open plan.
+They both agreed that the rest of the home needed to match the style of the kitchen – not least because the whole lower floor is open plan.

 WHERE DO YOU FIND INTERIOR DESIGN INSPIRATION?

 Peter is passionate about cooking and this has led him to various food blogs where he has found inspiration for the kitchen.
-But restaurants the couple has visited are also a special source of inspiration for the kitchen.
+But restaurants the couple have visited are also a special source of inspiration for the kitchen.